Ferdinand de Braekeleer the Elder: Life

 After his return to Antwerp, he created works inspired by the old Flemish masters.
 He painted many historical paintings depicting his country's glorious past, including scenes from the lives of famous Flemish and Dutch painters such as Rubens and Jan Steen.
 In October 1827, he married Marie-Thérèse Leys, the sister of the budding painter Jan August Hendrik Leys who would study with him.
-They had eleven children of whom Ferdinand the Younger (1828-1857) and Henri de Braekeleer (1840-1888) followed in their father's footsteps and became painters.
-His nephew Adriaan Ferdinand de Braekeleer (1818-1904) was also a painter.
+They had eleven children of whom Ferdinand the Younger (1828–1857) and Henri de Braekeleer (1840–1888) followed in their father's footsteps and became painters.
+His nephew Adriaan Ferdinand de Braekeleer (1818–1904) was also a painter.
 In 1830 Belgium declared its independence, which created another opportunity for De Braekeleer to paint various works on Belgium's past.
 His The citadel of Antwerp after the bombardment of 1832 about the 1832 bombardments of Antwerp by the Dutch army earned him a lot of attention.
 In 1836 he was appointed the head of the committee responsible for erecting in Antwerp a statue of Rubens.
 He also supervised the restoration of Rubens' masterpieces the Raising of the Cross and the Deposition (both in the Antwerp Cathedral).

 His reputation continued to grow.
 At the Brussels Salon of 1836, his The Schoolmistress won a silver medal, which he refused (although he collected the prize money) because his other contribution to the Salon, a history painting depicting a scene from the Spanish Fury had not been awarded a prize.
 The success of his Celebration of the Third Thursday in Lent at the Children's School and the 50th Wedding Anniversary (both in the Royal Museums of Fine Arts of Belgium) at the Brussels Salon of 1839 gained him international recognition.
 He gained official recognition in Belgium and was made a knight of the Order of Leopold.
 In 1847, he was appointed to the Royal Academy of Belgium.
 He was the cofounder of the Vereniging van Antwerpse kunstenaars (the 'Association of Antwerp artists') together with Henri Leys, Gustave Wappers, Nicaise de Keyser, Josephus Laurentius Dyckmans and Joseph Lies.
 He exhibited again at the Antwerp Salon in 1852.
 He became a teacher at the Antwerp academy in 1855.
-He was elected member of the Academy of St. Petersburg in 1861.
+In 1861, he was elected an honorary associate of the Imperial Academy of Arts in St. Petersburg.

 He became a curator of the Royal Museum of Fine Arts Antwerp in 1864.

 Ferdinand de Braekeleer was widowed in 1874 and his health declined rapidly.
 He managed to handle the brush until the end of his life, leaving unfinished a large painting of the Feast of St. Thomas, a subject he had treated many years before for the Belgian King, but his eye and hand were no longer able to serve his thoughts.
 Surrounded by his daughters, he died in Antwerp on 16 May 1883, at the age of 91.